 Alfred Davis Kharpuri

-The word Kaizen originated from a Japanese word which means "Continuous improvement".
-Japan is a country which is prone to earthquakes yet it is still a developed country.
-How can they be tagged as a developed nation with the frequent and intense earthquakes in the background?
+Explanation of the word "Kaizen."
+The word Kaizen originated from a Japanese word which means "Continuous improvement."
+Japan is a country which is prone to earthquakes, yet it is still a developed country.
+How can they be tagged as a developed nation with the frequent and intense shocks in the background?
 And that is where Kaizen made all the difference.
 Personally, I feel this is what keeps them in a challenging mindset.
-Improvement is not enough but continuous improvement is what keeps the momentum growing.
-This is a very important lesson that the Japanese have taught us where we learn to overcome insurmountable odds with discipline and sheer determination.
+Improvement is not enough, but continuous improvement is what keeps the momentum growing.
+This is an important lesson that the Japanese have taught us where we learn to overcome insurmountable odds with discipline and sheer determination.
 So let us pull our sleeves and face whatever comes.

 Sharing her thought on the word "Kaizen."
 Andrew Fancon has already explained Kaizen, and I am particularly influenced by it as "Kaizen" is all about big results coming from many small changes accumulated over time.
 It is important to note that Kaizen is a way of thinking, not a project to complete.
 So we need to adopt Kaizen in all spheres of our lives so that we may grow, learn and progress.
 So let’s start with small improvements.
 I have already started working on my communication skills and am determined to improve my ability to communicate.
 No one is perfect, but no one is weak either!
 If we think we can then why not?